ppapasaikas/SANJUAN/README.txt

 essentially skipping the build-in pre-processing of SANJUAN.

-SANJUAN is designed to run on "Linux" like platforms.
+SANJUAN is designed to run on "Linux" like platforms (including OSX).
 SANJUAN is currently a beta version.
 You use it on your own risk.